-For more than 60 years, the University has played a major public service role as a manager of three Department of Energy (DOE) National Laboratories.
-UC's partnership with DOE has provided extensive research opportunities for faculty, and in consideration for the University's management service, UC generates revenue to support operations and the research enterprise.
+For more than 70 years, the University has played a major public service role as a manager of three Department of Energy (DOE) National Laboratories.
+UC's partnership with DOE has provided extensive research opportunities for faculty and students, and in consideration for the University's management service, UC generates revenue to support its operating costs and the research enterprise.

 Lawrence Berkeley National Laboratory (LBNL).
 The University was awarded a new management and operating contract for LBNL on April 19, 2005.
-This contract, which has an initial five-year term, has been extended through 2017 following favorable DOE evaluations.
-The contract may be extended further through an award term provision that adds contract years based on excellent performance for additional years, not to exceed 20 years in total.
+This contract, which had an initial five-year term, has been extended through 2019 following favorable DOE evaluations.
+The contract may be extended further through an award term provision that adds contract years, one year at a time, based on excellent performance for additional years, not to exceed 20 years in total, or to 2025.

 Los Alamos National Security and Lawrence Livermore National Security Limited Liability Companies.
 The University's original contracts for the Los Alamos National Laboratory (LANL) and the Lawrence Livermore National Laboratory (LLNL) expired on May 31, 2006 and September 30, 2007, respectively.
 Both laboratories are now managed by limited liability companies (LLCs) partially owned by the University.
 The Los Alamos National Security LLC (LANS) was awarded a new management and operating contract for LANL on December 21, 2005 and commenced full operations on June 1, 2006.
 The Lawrence Livermore National Security LLC (LLNS) was awarded a new management and operating contract for LLNL on May 8, 2007, and commenced full operations on October 1, 2007.
-Both contracts have initial seven-year terms and may be extended further based on performance through an award term provision for additional years, not to exceed 20 years in total.
-As a result of high performance in 2011, the LANS contract was extended to eleven years and the LLNS contract was extended to ten years after DOE evaluations.
+Both contracts had initial seven-year terms and may be extended further based on performance through an award term provision for additional years, not to exceed 20 years in total.
+In 2013, for the first time, both LANL and LLNL did not attain the one-year award-term extension.
+The LANS contract remains extended twelve years to 2018 and the LLNS contract remains extended eleven years to 2018.